Autonomy lessons from early adopters

 In mining, where the stakes are high and the way of working has been the same for so long, autonomous implementation can often mean a significant adjustment.
 The biggest challenge is the organization’s ability to manage the resistance to change.

-control dozer or two into your existing operating practices is a change; but implementing a full autonomous haulage system takes major adjustments and often calls for a complete redesign of mining operations.
+Incorporating a remote-control dozer or two into your existing operating practices is a change; but implementing a full autonomous haulage system takes major adjustments and often calls for a complete redesign of mining operations.
 You’ll need to reconfigure your basic operating procedures and – most important – get everyone on board with the program from the start.
 This involves a commitment to change management and a willingness to adjust to a ‘new normal’ around your autonomous system.
 But the benefits far outweigh the risks and the right technology dealer can help with this process – not only the implementation of the technology but looking at the skills and competencies of existing operators, risk mitigation and developing greater confidence in the change process and benefits.

 Collaboration is key